slateci/slateci.github.io/_posts/2022-10-11-slate-cluster-upgrade-guide-1_24.md

 has instructions on updating from Docker to `containerd.`  Please note that [this step](https://kubernetes.io/docs/tasks/administer-cluster/migrating-from-dockershim/change-runtime-containerd/#configure-the-kubelet-to-use-containerd-as-its-container-runtime) in the guide needs to be done for each node in your kubernetes cluster.

-After updating to containerd, one more change needs to be made to the service to increase the number of open files:
+After updating to containerd, one more change must be made to the service to increase the number of open files.
+The default value is limitNOFILE=infinity, but due to a regression, 'infinity' sets the limit at 65k.
+The following commands will increase it to 100k, which is required to run some applications such as XCache.

 ```shell
 systemctl edit containerd
 ```